ainulakif/website/README.md

 - Implement View other profiles

   - Create new dynamic [id] folder in profile
-  - by fetching POST from different users -->
+  - by fetching POST from different users

+- Refactor CSS

 >The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### [1.1.0] - 2024-02-05

+#### Changed

+- Edit changelog for v1.0.1.
+- `/Countries` page now shows country by population chart.
+  - Incorporated `Chart.js` library with `react-chartjs-2` to visualize the population data.
+- Updated git history to filter branches.
+- Domain name changed.
+- Updated Client ID.
+- Repository became public.

 ### [1.0.1] - 2024-02-02